estan/mkgraph/README.md

 Building
 --------
-Simply type `make` on a system with a recent version GCC.
+Simply type `make` on a system with a recent version of GCC.

 Documentation
 -------------